mattermost/docs/source/administration/plugins.rst

 Plugin signing
 ---------------

-The Plugin Marketplace allows system administrators to download and install plugins from a central repository.
+The Plugin Marketplace allows System Admins to download and install plugins from a central repository.
 Plugins installed via the Plugin Marketplace must be signed by a public key certificate trusted by the local Mattermost server.

-While the server ships with a default certificate used to verify plugins from the default Mattermost plugin marketplace, the server can be configured to trust different certificates and point at a different plugin marketplace.
+While the server ships with a default certificate used to verify plugins from the default Mattermost Plugin Marketplace, the server can be configured to trust different certificates and point at a different plugin marketplace.
 This document outlines the steps for generating a public key certificate and signing plugins for use with a custom plugin marketplace.
 It assumes access to the `GNU Privacy Guard (GPG) <https://gnupg.org>`__ tool.

 Configuration